sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 I have had no issues so far.

 - **Lucas:**
-  - *What did you do yesterday?* Also started brainstorming board member update functionality from within the webpage.
+  - *What did you do yesterday?* Worked on board members page display.
-  - *What are you planning to do today?* Try implementing update/delete buttons.
+  - *What are you planning to do today?* Add update and delete functionality for board members page.
   - *Any problems?* No issues.

 ---